PROCEDURES SAN FRANCISCO

 Congenital Scoliosis – Occasionally, there are some conditions that result in scoliosis to be present at the time of birth; this is called congenital scoliosis; it usually results from the bone not forming properly (failure of formation) or the spine not segmenting properly (failure of segmentation).

 Adult-Onset Scoliosis – In adults, another form commonly seen is what is called adult-onset scoliosis, which usually results from advanced degeneration and asymmetric disc space collapse.
-Even though the vast majority of adult-onset degenerative scoliosis involves the lumbar spine, occasionally we do see primarily thoracic scoliosis that might have been present in adolescence or childhood that has progressed due to superimposed degeneration.
+Even though the vast majority of adult-onset involves the lumbar spine, occasionally we do see primarily thoracic scoliosis that might have been present in adolescence or childhood that has progressed due to superimposed degeneration.

 Diagnosis of Scoliosis

-Diagnosis of scoliosis frequently involves obtaining cross-sectional imaging studies to visualize the status of the spinal cord and the nerve roots.
+Diagnosis frequently involves obtaining cross-sectional imaging studies to visualize the status of the spinal cord and the nerve roots.
 These images may be obtained through an MRI scan or CT scan, or a CT myelogram.
 Often, measurement of the bone density of the patient is also required.

 At San Francisco Spine Surgeons, we do obtain special scoliosis radiographs, also known as a long-standing film or 36″ cassette film.
 This provides invaluable information about the balance of the spine in both the frontal plane and the side plane and assists in presurgical planning.
 If surgery is contemplated, normally we require a CT scan for robotic guidance.

 We are proud to offer the Mazor Renaissance robotic guidance system that we have used at St. Mary’s for over a year in more than a hundred cases.
-The surgery itself for scoliosis is usually quite lengthy and quite involved.
+The surgery itself is usually quite lengthy and quite involved.
 It requires the participation of an experienced surgical team.
 We have been doing surgical correction of scoliosis at St. Mary’s Hospital for almost three decades and have an extremely experienced team of surgeons, surgical assistants, anesthesiologists, scrub technicians, and nurses both in the operating room and on the surgical wards.

 A young nurse with neurofibromatosis.